brainiak/rt-cloud/docs/run-in-docker.md

 ## Alternate simpler calls using the run-docker.sh script
 The rt-cloud githup repo has a run-docker.sh script that encapsulates the docker specific call parameters in the above calls.
 This can make it simpler to call the functions you want within the docker image.
 The following shows the previous commands using the run-docker.sh helper script.
 Set the $PROJ_DIR env variable before calling run-docker.sh so it can map the project directory into the docker container.

+    export $PROJ_DIR=[path-to-your-local-project]
     scripts/run-docker.sh scripts/make-sslcert.sh -ip $IP
     scripts/run-docker.sh scripts/add-user.sh -u <username>
     scripts/run-docker.sh scripts/run-projectInterface.sh -p sample -c projects/sample/conf/sample.toml -ip $IP

+Or use the --projDir parameter to specify the project directory to map.

+    scripts/run-docker.sh --projDir [path-to-project] scripts/run-projectInterface.sh -p sample -c projects/sample/conf/sample.toml -ip $IP

 ## Alternate methods using docker-compose
 Docker compose can be used to start a container running with all the appropriate directories and ports mapped, making it easier to issue calls (i.e. run commands) in a continuously running container.